 Mr Martin Reavley: firstname.lastname@example.org

 The Financial Tutor provides advice to any Junior Member in financial difficulties and is the person to ask for advice and help if you are having troubles with your bills and fees.
 In the first instance, speak to your Graduate Tutor.

 The Finance Bursar has overall responsibility for the budget and endowment of the College as well as being a Fellow.
-His office can be found off Long Court opposite the Red Brick Cafe Bar.
+Her office can be found off Long Court opposite the Red Brick Cafe Bar.

 Rev'd Dr Simon Perry